 Comps Opportunities and Overview

-Students register in the Spring of the Junior year for a Capstone seminar.
-During the first 3 weeks of the spring term, all Junior students are registered first for a general Capstone seminar (Psych 299).
-(Note that beginning with the Class '18 PSYC299 will be moved to Fall term of their Senior year).
-The purpose of that seminar is to present a broad review of various areas in psychology and many psychology professors present reviews of their respective areas of interest.
-In addition, during that course, students meet with a variety of faculty members to discuss potential projects.
-Based upon student interests, students are assigned to one of three area Capstone seminars (Psych 397-the biological area, 398-the cognitive and developmental area, or 399-the social and clinical area) where they remain until the end of the term.
+Students register in the Fall of the Senior year for a Capstone seminar in one of three area Capstone seminars; Psych 397-the biological area, 398-the cognitive and developmental area, or 399-the social and clinical area.
 In these specific area Capstone seminars, reflecting the 3 core areas of the major, students and faculty explore through a variety of readings the various topics proposed by the students.
 In addition, faculty leading these seminars and sometimes fellow students offer critiques of evolving proposals in an attempt to help each student sharpen their questions, procedures, presentation, and literature reviews.
 Moreover, faculty supervisors meet with individual students or student teams whose projects they are planning to supervise.
 Note that in addition to the faculty supervisors in charge of the various seminars, additional faculty not participating in the seminars may also be able for supervision.
 At the close of the area Capstone seminars, students submit a final proposal that defines their areas of exploration, their hypotheses, and procedures for studying that area.
 Proposals are submitted to the faculty member who supervises the project.
 The work in the seminar, both the proposal and participation receive a letter grade.
 Students must achieve a proposal grade of C- or better to move onto their Comps project.
 A lower grade requires a revised proposal before registering for Psych 400.

 Comps Projects Conducted